CHollingworth/Lampray/README.md

 ## Quick start

-> To build Lampray from source, see [Building from source](./docs/building-from-source.md).
+> For a full walkthrough, or for building Lampray from source, see [Installing Lampray](./docs/index.md).

-Download the [latest release](https://github.com/CHollingworth/Lampray/releases) of Lampray, then move the executable to any location of your choice.
-For example:
+To install Lampray using the pre-built executable, download the [latest release](https://github.com/CHollingworth/Lampray/releases) of Lampray, then move the executable to any location of your choice.

 ```bash
 mv ~/Downloads/Lampray ~
 ```

-Give Lampray the execute permission.
+Finally, give Lampray the execute permission.

 ```bash
 chmod +x ~/Lampray